KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 usermod --append --groups sudo <user>
 ```

-You can now logout and log back in as the new user.
+You can now log out and log back in as the new user.

-For added security, you can set `root`'s shell to `nologin`.
-This disables logging in as `root`.
+For added security, you can set `root`'s shell to `nologin` and lock the account.
 Run the following command:

 ```bash
 sudo usermod root --shell /sbin/nologin